nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 java -jar WhereTourGo.jar
 ```

 <br>After launching the app, GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data<br><br>
+Note how the app contains some sample data.<br><br>
    ![Ui](images/sample.png)
    <br><br>

-Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window
+Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
 <br><br>
 Some example commands you can try: